 Additional embedded elements can be imported into Studio’s Element Toolbox that perform advanced functions beyond the basic needs for project development.
 These elements include third-party sensors and peripherals supported by Atmosphere that expand a project’s capabilities.

-The library of elements that can be imported are displayed in the table.
+The list of elements that can be imported are displayed in the table.
 The information about the element includes the manufacturer of the sensor, type of sensor, and any additional resources available about the sensor.

 To remove an imported element from the Element Toolbox, disable it in the table and click Close to exit the window.